jaypipes/procession/docs/user_guide.md

 +----------------------------------+-----------------+----------------------------+-----------------+
 ```

+**NOTE**: When running any `p7n` command, you will only see records that you
+are allowed to view based on your access and permissions.
+See the
+"Authorization concepts" section below for more details.

 ## Authorization concepts

 Whether or not a user is allowed to perform some action or access some resource